bioinfo-ut/PhenotypeSeeker/README.md

 ## Usage

-The following instructions for PhenotypeSeeker are based on the analysis of example dataset.
+The following examples and instructions for PhenotypeSeeker are based on the analysis of example dataset.
 For more detailed examples and instructions, please refer to the PhenotypeSeeker/user_manual.md

 ### Example analysis